create3000/x_ite/docs/_posts/components/Sound/AudioDestination.md

 #### Warning

-- Contained AudioClip or MovieTexture nodes must have containerField='*children*' to override otherwise-incorrect defaults.
+- Contained AudioClip or MovieTexture nodes must have `containerField='children'` to override otherwise-incorrect defaults.

 ## Information